2014 CONFERENCE - A ROARING SUCCESS!

 A DVD of the presentations made at the event is $99 including GST and postage and handling, available from The Association Specialists.

-Delegate Handbooks are also available for sale with the DVD for $150 for both.
+Delegate Handbooks are also available for sale at $99 on request.
 The sale price is the same for BA Members and others.

-Use the following Conference Materials Order Form to purchase your copies of the DVD and/or the Conference Brochure.
-Contact the Association Specialists regarding any queries.
+Use the following Conference Materials Order Form to purchase your copies of the DVD.
+Contact the Association Specialists regarding any queries or to make a special request for the Conference Brochure.

 The Association Specialists - Phone: 02 9431 8600 and Email : email@example.com.